Two Open Doors to the Attic - A Building Science Nightmare

 One thing that you don't want to do is just go up into the attic and seal the heck out of the top of that closet.
 It's not because you'll make the house too tight.
 The problem would be that you might leave the combustion appliances without enough air.

 The building science principles are pretty simple here.
-You want a complete building envelope that's insulated and air-sealed.
+You want a complete building enclosure that’s insulated and air-sealed.
 You want to make sure that your combustion equipment works properly.
 You have to do both of those things.

 Related Articles